×

 Upskilling Modules

-Targeted courses designed to expand knowledge and build new competencies.
+Targeted courses designed to build new capabilities for changing rules, tools, and workflows.

 Example:

-Upskilling modules help clerks improve minute entry and docket accuracy.
+Build bench strength for new products, tools, and workflows without slowing day-to-day operations.
 They include short video clips demonstrating how to record common orders and schedule entries and provide a printable cheat sheet of codes.

 Problem-Solving Activities